-- (a) in the case of an accident, the identifying abbreviation "ACCID" or in the case of a serious incident, the identifying abbreviation "SINCID" or in the case of incident, the identifying abbreviation "INCID"; - (b) the manufacturer, model, nationality and registration marks and serial number of the aircraft; - (c) the name of the Owner, Operator and Hirer (if any) of the aircraft; - (d) the qualification of the Pilot-in-Command of the aircraft and nationality of the crew and passengers; - (e) the date and time (local or coordinated universal time) of the accident or serious incident: - (f) the last point of departure and the point of intended landing of the aircraft; - (g) the position of the aircraft with reference to some easily defined geographical point and latitude and longitude; - (h) the number of crew and passengers; aboard, killed and seriously injured; others, killed and seriously injured; - (i) the nature of the accident or serious incident and the extent of the damage to the aircraft as far as is known; - (j) an indication to what extent the investigation will be conducted or is proposed to be delegated by the Director-General/CEO; - (k) the physical characteristics of the accident or serious incident area as well as an indication of access difficulties or special requirements to reach the site: - (l) the identification of the originating authority and means to contact the investigator in charge and the Nigerian Safety Investigation Bureau at any time: - (m) presence, description and location of dangerous goods on board the aircraft.
+- 4.4.
+(1) The notification shall be in plain language and contain as much of the following information as is readily available, but its dispatch shall not be delayed due to the lack of complete information - (a) in the case of an accident, the identifying abbreviation "ACCID" or in the case of a serious incident, the identifying abbreviation "SINCID" or in the case of incident, the identifying abbreviation "INCID"; - (b) the manufacturer, model, nationality and registration marks and serial number of the aircraft; - (c) the name of the Owner, Operator and Hirer (if any) of the aircraft; - (d) the qualification of the Pilot-in-Command of the aircraft and nationality of the crew and passengers; - (e) the date and time (local or coordinated universal time) of the accident or serious incident;

+- (f) the last point of departure and the point of intended landing of the aircraft; - (g) the position of the aircraft with reference to some easily defined geographical point and latitude and longitude; - (h) the number of crew and passengers; aboard, killed and seriously injured; others, killed and seriously injured; - (i) the nature of the accident or serious incident and the extent of the damage to the aircraft as far as is known; - (j) an indication to what extent the investigation will be conducted or is proposed to be delegated by the Director-General/CEO; - (k) the physical characteristics of the accident or serious incident area as well as an indication of access difficulties or special requirements to reach the site; - (l) the identification of the originating authority and means to contact the investigator in charge and the Nigerian Safety Investigation Bureau at any time; - (m) presence, description and location of dangerous goods on board the aircraft. - (2) The notification shall be in English language. - (3) As soon as it is possible to do so, the Director-General/CEO shall dispatch the details omitted from the notification as well as other known relevant information.